Beatrice Venezi is Principal Conductor of the Orchestra Milano Classica and of the Orchestra Scarlatti Young, Naples

 In 2019 she debuted in Argentina at the Teatro del Libertador San Martín with the Orquesta Sinfónica de Córdoba, in Canada at Casa Loma with the Toronto Concert Orchestra, at the Fondazione Pergolesi-Spontini in Jesi and the New Japan Philharmonic at the Triphony Hall in Tokyo.
 In September she opened her inaugural season as Principal Conductor of the Milano Classica and gave concerts with the Orchestra della Toscana.
 The following month saw the release of her first CD for Warner Classics, ‘My Journey’, featuring the symphonic and orchestral works of Puccini, recorded with the Orchestra della Toscana.
 In December she conducted a new production of ‘Carmen’ at the Teatro Pergolesi in Jesi, with further performances at the Teatro della Fortuna in Fano in January last year.
 In February she made her debut with the Orchestra del Maggio Musicale and was appointed Principal Guest Conductor of the Orchestra della Toscana.

 Covid-19 saw the postponement of concerts with the Nagoya Philharmonic, Milano Classica, Toronto Concert Orchestra and the Orchestra di Padova e del Veneto, but last year she made her debut in a concert with the Orchestra of La Fenice, gave concerts in Croatia and a performance of the complete orchestral works of Puccini in a streamed concert from Firenze with the ORT.
-She also made her debut conducting a gala concert at the Mascagni Festival, to which she will return this year when she also makes her UK debut at Opera Holland Park.
-In February she made her French debut with ‘Madama Butterfly’ at the Opéra-Théâtre de Metz Métropole, to which she returns in 2022.
-Later this year she makes her debut at the Teatro Comunale in Bologna and records a second CD for Warner.
+She also made her debut conducting a gala concert at the Mascagni Festival, to which she returned this year.
+In February she made her French debut with ‘Madama Butterfly’ at the Opéra-Théâtre de Metz Métropole, to which she returns in 2022. and 2023.
+Beatrice also made a hugely successful UK debut at Opera Holland Park, conducting ‘L’amico Fritz’ to universal praise in the British press.
+This year saw her record her second CD for Warners Classics.